ThingSet/thingset.github.io/docs/2b_text_mode.md

 ## Authentication

 Some of the device parameters like calibration or config settings should be protected against unauthorized change.
-The protocol provides a simple authentication method.
-Multiple user levels can be implemented in the firmware using different passwords.
+A simple authentication method is suggested where multiple user levels can be implemented in the firmware using different passwords.
 The manufacturer would use a different one to authenticate than a normal user and thus get more rights to access data objects.

 The password is transferred as a plain text string.
 Encryption has to be provided by lower layers.

 Internally, the authentication function is implemented as a data node of exec type.

-    !exec/auth "mypass"
+    !auth "mypass"
     :83 Valid.

-After successful authentication, the device exposes restricted data objects via the normal data object access commands.
+After successful authentication, the device exposes restricted data nodes via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

 ## Publication messages

-A publication request configures the device to publish certain data on a regular basis through a defined communication channel (UART, CAN, LoRa, etc.).
+The pub node is used to configure the device to publish certain data on a regular basis through a defined communication channel (UART, CAN, LoRa, etc.).
 If implemented in the firmware, the publication interval may be adjustable.

-The publication subsystem is configured via the pub endpoint.

 **Example 1:** List all available publication channels